By Joseph Bruno

 One day, Sadie made the mistake of having one too many belts in the Hole-in-the-Wall bar on Dover Street, just two blocks from the East River.
 The bouncer at the Hole-in-the-Wall was a six-foot female creature from England named Gallus Mag.
 Mag patrolled the bar with a small bat strapped to her wrist, which she was not reticent to use on unruly customers.
-If after a few whacks on the head the drunk was still feisty, Mag would then wrap him in a headlock, then bite off one of his ears, before she flung him out the front door.
+If, after a few whacks on the head, the drunk was still feisty, Mag would then wrap him in a headlock and bite off one of his ears before she flung him out the front door.
 The ear would then go into a jug of alcohol, which Mag proudly displayed behind the bar.
 The jars filled with ears behind the bar were called “Gallus Mag’s Trophy Case.”

 Sadie being Irish and Mag being from England was an accident waiting to happen.
-It’s not sure who started the slurs first, but it’s a good bet it was Sadie, and that was not a smart thing to do.
+It’s not sure who started the slurs first, but it’s a good bet it was Sadie, which was not a smart thing to do.
 Mag, who was twice Sadie’s size, bopped Sadie on the head a few times with the bat, but Sadie still flailed away at Mag with a vengeance.

 Another not-smart thing to do.